What is Bachelor of Laws (LLB) Degree? Details Revealed

 The quality of your LLB degree is important, so make sure that the school you sign up with is accredited.
 And the better the school you attend, the better your peer network is likely to be – an important consideration for your future.

-Regenesys Business School has launched a law school that offers an accredited Bachelor of Laws.
-This law degree will enable graduates to practice in a variety of legal disciplines, in addition to being eligible to enter the legal profession as an admitted attorney or advocate once they pass the relevant professional examinations.
+Regenesys Business School has launched a law school offering an accredited Bachelor of Laws degree.
+This law degree will enable graduates to practice across a variety of legal disciplines and to enter the legal profession as an admitted attorney or advocate upon passing the relevant professional examinations.

 Conclusion